 Photo: Everett Collection/Shutterstock

-Prince Harry Finally Opens Up About Princess Diana’s Death
+Prince Harry on Princess Diana’s Death

 He started by taking up boxing to let out his frustrations.
 “Everyone was saying boxing is good for you and it’s a really good way of letting out aggression,” he says.
 “And that really saved me because I was on the verge of punching someone, so being able to punch someone who had pads was certainly easier.”

 To be clear, Prince Harry stresses his mental health issues stemmed from his mother’s death, not his time serving in Afghanistan.
 However, working with a personnel recovery unit in 2015 actually helped him work through his own struggles.
-As he listened to stories of wounded or sick soldiers’ serious mental health problems, he began to understand his own better.
+As he listened to stories of wounded or sick soldiers’ serious mental health problems, he began to understand his own issues better.

 Eventually, he learned to follow their lead and talk about his emotions instead of just beating them out boxing.
 Coming clean to counsellors and loved ones, he finally addressed those stifled feelings. “[I] started to have a few conversations and actually all of a sudden, all of this grief that I have never processed started to come to the forefront,” Prince Harry says, “and I was like, there is actually a lot of stuff here that I need to deal with.”

 Once he started opening up, he realized just how common mental health issues are.
-In fact, he’s spearheading the Heads Together campaign with his brother and sister-in-law, Catherine, Duchess of Cambridge, to empower people to discuss mental health.
+In fact, he spearheaded the Heads Together campaign with his brother and sister-in-law, Catherine, Duchess of Cambridge, to empower people to discuss mental health.
 “Once you start talking about it, you realize that you’re part of quite a big club…and everybody’s gagging to talk about it,” he says.
 “I can’t encourage people enough to just have that conversation, because you will be surprised firstly, how much support you get and secondly, how many people literally are longing for you to come out.”